Golfers weigh Saudi abuses with the PGA's monopoly power

 When the US Open tees off on June 16, golf legend Phil Mickelson will be in the spotlight.
 The 51-year-old recently signed a $200 million contract to play in a new Saudi-funded league called LIV Golf and, as a result, was promptly suspended from participating in the PGA Tour, professional golf’s primary North American circuit.

 Mickelson isn’t alone: Nearly 20 other golfers, including star Dustin Johnson, were also punished for joining the league.
-While they will be eligible to compete in the US Open this week in Brookline, Mass., since invitations come from a separate governing body called the US Golf Association, they’ll be barred from future PGA Tour events, including the PGA Championship, one of golf’s four major tournaments.
+While they will be eligible to compete in the US Open this week in Brookline, Mass., since invitations come from a separate governing body called the US Golf Association, they’ll be barred from future PGA Tour events.

 Funded by the Saudi sovereign wealth fund, which allows it to shower participants with record-breaking contracts and tournament prizes, LIV has caused a rift in the golf world.
 Its biggest stars are being probed as to whether their decisions to join the new tour are purely financial.
 Johnson, the 2020 Masters champion, simply said the decision was best for him and his family, and that the new league was good for the sport.
 “It’s just something exciting, something new,” he said in a news conference.
 “I think it’s great for the game of golf.”

-Note: This article has been updated to clarify the role of the PGA Tour in inviting golfers to major events.